LOADING

 ‘Grotesque’: Marco Rubio leads excessive complaint of Google for refusing to pull down Saudi authorities app that shall we guys tune and control women

-Apple and Google accused of assisting ‘enforce gender apartheid’ using a website hosting a Saudi government app that tracks ladies and prevents them from leaving America’s united states.
+A viral Saudi Arabian marketing campaign attempts to defend the kingdom’s app, shall We Guys Music Women, and control where they journey.
+Apple and Google were accused of assisting in ‘enforcing gender apartheid’ using a website hosting a Saudi government app that tracks ladies and prevents them from leaving the United States.

 Elizabeth Coleman